lsst-sitcom/sitcomtn-037/index.rst

 This is then used to help inform the camera health displays, as discussed in the `specific use-case <https://confluence.lsstcorp.org/display/LSSTCOM/Camera+health+check>`_.
 Further details regarding use of the commissioning cluster are discussed in `Deliverable 5`_.

-The SFP pipeline is to be run on the Antu servers (the commissioning cluster), where more compute is available and the hardware consists of generic and more easily managed servers.
+The Rapid Analysis pipeline is to be run SFP on the Antu servers (the commissioning cluster), where more compute is available and the hardware consists of generic and more easily managed servers.
 There are values in the SFP pipeline that are more pertinent to have on shorter timescales, such as the PSF shape.
 These values have been identified in the `Rapid Analysis Use-case <https://confluence.lsstcorp.org/display/LSSTCOM/Rapid+Analysis+Use-Case>`_ and if it is possible to output them prior to others it would help increase operational efficiency.